ReshanCSX/ReshanCSX/README.md

 # Hello, I'm Reshan 👋

-I am a Graphic Designer (brand identity, advertising), a Marketer (Sri Lanka Institute of Marketing), and a person who happened to love solving problems.
+I am a freelance Graphic Designer (brand identity, advertising), a Marketer (Sri Lanka Institute of Marketing), and a person who happened to love solving problems.
 Currently learning to program, following Harvard's CS50x (remaining the final project) and other online resources.
 I am mainly interested in front-end development and web applications.

 <br>